PlatinX Reaches Self Reported Market Cap of $188.35 Million (PTX)

-PlatinX (PTX) traded 4% higher against the dollar during the 1 day period ending at 10:00 AM Eastern on December 21st.
-PlatinX has a total market cap of $188.35 million and approximately $48,669.12 worth of PlatinX was traded on exchanges in the last day.
-In the last seven days, PlatinX has traded down 20.9% against the dollar.
-One PlatinX token can now be bought for about $0.0026 or 0.00000006 BTC on popular exchanges.
+PlatinX (PTX) traded down 35.9% against the dollar during the 1-day period ending at 11:00 AM E.T. on December 27th.
+PlatinX has a total market capitalization of $188.35 million and approximately $11,469.03 worth of PlatinX was traded on exchanges in the last day.
+In the last seven days, PlatinX has traded 36% lower against the dollar.
+One PlatinX token can now be bought for about $0.0016 or 0.00000004 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.